Salt Lake City has more vegan restaurants per capita than New York City. Take that in for a moment.

 The spot has great minimalist decor.
 It’s a cafe that wants you to sit down and take your time.
 The counter help was especially patient, allowing us to wax nostalgia over the options before we ordered one too many, and politely inhaled them all.
 We love a cool cafe, so this was a big bonus for us.

 Pros: amazing pastries, laidback yet classy atmosphere

 Cons: pricey ($4 for a croissant)

 Vertical Diner is the equivalent of the diner you go to for breakfast all day long, straight down to the slightly divey American diner decor.
 It has a large, deliciously greasy menu that also includes beer, wine, and dessert.
-In the first couple weeks we were in Salt Lake City, we went here three different times, so that should give an idea of how much we love this place.
+In the first couple of weeks we were in Salt Lake City, we went here three different times, so that should give an idea of how much we love this place.

 Between trying each other’s (and our friends’) dishes, we’ve sampled most things on the menu.
 Vertical Diner shines with items that they make in house: creamy vegan cheese, super savory gravy, and anything breakfasty.

 Like any restaurant, there are stellar dishes and ones that miss the mark a bit, but everything was still very good.
 Don’t opt for healthy stuff here – they do diner food best.
 Besides, why would you come to an American diner and order a salad or rice bowl?

 Pros: Vegan diner food, great American diner atmosphere, good prices.